threefoldtech/0-db/README.md

 Create a new namespace.
 Only admin can do this.

 By default, a namespace is not password protected, is public and not size limited.

+## NSDEL
+Delete a namespace.
+Only admin can do this.

+Warning:
+- You can't remove the namespace you're currently using.
+- Any other clients using this namespace will be moved to a special state, awaiting to be disconnected.

 ## NSINFO
 Returns basic informations about a namespace